Cohort Browser

 Note that your view may contain more than one table (e.g. a participants table and a hospital records table).
 When you export the view to a CSV or TSV, doing so will yield a separate file for each table.

-The table below the lollipop chart lists the same variants in tabular format, along with further annotation information including:
+The table below the lollipop plot displays a list of the same variants in tabular format, along with further annotation information including:

 If canonical transcript information is available, the following three columns with additional annotation information will appear in the Allele Table: